sciactive/nephele/packages/nephele-serve/README.md

   SERVER_ROOT                                Same as [directory].

 Options given on the command line take precedence over options from an environment variable.

+Properties and Locks:
+  When Nephele is loaded with the file system adapter, you can customize how it handles properties and locks.
+This can help you keep your file system clean.

+  FILE_PROPERTIES:

+  The client can request to add any arbitrary property it wants (the WebDAV spec calls these "dead properties"), and this controls how that situation is handled.

+  - "meta-files": Save these properties in ".nephelemeta" files.
+  - "disallow": Refuse to save them and return an error to the client.
+  - "emulate": Don't actually save them, but return a success to the client.

+  "meta-files" is the default, as the WebDAV spec states that WebDAV servers "should" support setting these properties.
+However, if you don't want meta files cluttering up your file system, you can make a choice:

+  "disallow" will tell the client that any property it tries to set is protected.
+A well written client will understand this and move on.

+  "emulate" will tell the client that the property was successfully set, even though it wasn't really.
+If a client is poorly written and can't handle an error on property setting, this will allow Nephele to still work with that client.

+  This setting does not affect "live properties", like last modified date and content length.

+  FILE_LOCKS:

+  This works the same as "properties", except that "disallow" also causes Nephele to report to the client that locks are not supported at all.

+  Again, a poorly written WebDAV client may require "emulate" to work with Nephele.

 Encryption:
   Nephele supports file encryption.
 It uses either a global encryption password